-When your dentist, suggests getting wisdom teeth removal in Garland, its best that you don’t ignore it for long.
-Although, the apprehension surrounding the procedure and the scary stories that you may have heard may dissuade you to go for it, getting your wisdom teeth extracted will be the in the best of your interest.
+When your dentist suggests getting wisdom teeth removal in Garland, you shouldn’t ignore it for long.
+Although the apprehension surrounding the procedure and the scary stories you may have heard may dissuade you from going for it, getting your wisdom teeth extracted will be in the best of your interest.

 Wisdom teeth are so named based on the fact that people are much wiser than when they get their other permanent teeth erupted in their oral cavity.
 Hence wisdom is gained around the age when these erupt therefore, the name.